 This pack of 20 wipes will become your new best friends.
 These smell gorgeous but make a quick impact on any freshly spilled stains such as tea, squash or even red wine.
 Measuring a decent 25cm x 20cm and a thick enough quality not to break up, these wipes will conquer any stain quickly.

 Rug Doctor Urine Eliminator

-Despite its title, this doesn’t just deal with urine, it is also used for faeces and vomit where it both eliminates stains as well as the equally noticeable odours… We’ve all had our little ones vomit in their car seat and despite a good clean, you still get those occasional whiffs, well this product will eliminate both stains and odours.
-Again, coming in a 500ml spray bottle, this is pet friendly so can be used without worry and can also be used on mattresses.
+Despite its title, this doesn’t just deal with urine, it is also used for faeces and vomit.
+It both eliminates stains as well as the equally noticeable odour.
+We’ve all had our little ones vomit in their car seat and despite a good clean, you still get those occasional whiffs.
+Well this product will eliminate both stains and odours.
+Again, coming in a 500ml spray bottle, this is pet friendly so can be used without worry.
+It can also be used on mattresses.
 This one works without any blotting needed, just spray generously and leave to dry out.

 I made a video of my experiences around the house…

 To say I was amazed is an understatement.
 Both the Rug Doctor Oxy Stain Remover and Spot and Stain Remover Wipes worked incredibly well on everything I threw at them.
 I’ve never experienced such instant results using a stain remover before now.
 From now on I will always look out for Rug Doctor which makes complete sense.
 If we always turn to the main Rug Doctor carpet cleaner to do the business, then why wouldn’t the Rug Doctor cleaning solutions have the same effect too?

 Do you have stains you are struggling to remove?
 Have you tried out Rug Doctor’s cleaning solutions?
 Find out more about the Rug Doctor Cleaning Solutions and to find your nearest stockist check out the Rug Doctor Store Finder links now.